ygidtu/trackplot/docs/command.md

     --n-y-ticks INTEGER RANGE     The number of ticks of y-axis  [x>=0] --distance-ratio FLOAT        The distance between transcript label and transcript line  [default: 0.1]
-    --reference-scale FLOAT       The size of reference plot in final plot [default: 0.25]
+    --annotation-scale FLOAT       The size of annotation plot in final plot [default: 0.25]
     --stroke-scale FLOAT          The size of stroke plot in final image [default: 0.25] Overall settings:
-    --font-size INTEGER RANGE     The font size of x, y-axis and so on  [x>=1] --reverse-minus               Whether to reverse strand of bam/reference file
+    --font-size INTEGER RANGE     The font size of x, y-axis and so on  [x>=1] --reverse-minus               Whether to reverse strand of bam/annotation file
     --hide-y-label                Whether hide y-axis label
     --same-y                      Whether different density/line plots shared